midoBB/systemd-credentials-vault/README.md

 ## Acknowledgments

-- [Damomurf's systemd-credentials-vault](https://github.com/damomurf/systemd-credentials-vault): Provided a template and initial inspiration for extending this Golang application to work with LoadCredentials
+- [Damomurf's systemd-credentials-vault](https://github.com/damomurf/systemd-credentials-vault): Provided a template and initial inspiration for extending this Golang application to be more versatile.
 - [Medium article by Umglurf](https://medium.com/@umglurf/using-systemd-credentials-to-pass-secrets-from-hashicorp-vault-to-systemd-services-928f0e804518): Offered a Python script that was integrated into the original repository and guided further development.
 - [arianvp's systemd creds](https://github.com/arianvp/systemd-creds) has an example of how LoadCredentials sends its Network Addr